Cyb3rG0dzilla/Smart-Security-System-for-Homes/README.md

-Smart-Security-System-For-Homes
+# Smart Security System For Homes

-Category: Internet Of Things
+###### Category: Internet Of Things

+###### Skills Required:
-Skills Required: Python, Python For Data Visualization, IOT Open Hardware Platforms, IOT Application Development, IOT Cloud Platform, IOT Communication Technologies, IOT Communication Protocols
+Python, Python For Data Visualization, IOT Open Hardware Platforms, IOT Application Development, IOT Cloud Platform, IOT Communication Technologies, IOT Communication Protocols

-Project Description:
+###### Project Description:

 Features:

-A camera-based door opening.
+- A camera-based door opening.

-Alerting and sending the captured images to the mobile application when someone arrives at home.
+- Alerting and sending the captured images to the mobile application when someone arrives at home.

-Monitoring of temperature, gas level and fire using the mobile application.
+- Monitoring of temperature, gas level and fire using the mobile application.

-Alerting the users about gas leakage or fire accidents if any.
+- Alerting the users about gas leakage or fire accidents if any.

-Controlling home appliances through mobile application.
+- Controlling home appliances through mobile application.